mrbech/SPPP/report/01_solutions.md

 algorithm) going from some $a$ to some $b$ and there will be no overlap.

 #Question 4
-In this question we write tests for the *SimpleDeque* implementation made in Question 1.
+In this question we write tests for the *SimpleDeque* implementation implemented in Question 1.
 First we write a sequential test that tests that the *SimpleDeque* works as expect using only a single thread.
 Then we write a parallel tests that tries to tests if the implementation works when accessed by multiple threads.
-For the tests I have used the *assertEquals* and *assertTrue* methods given in the course material from week 9 as well as introduced two new helper methods *assertNull* and *awaitBarrier* all the helper methods can be found in appendix
+For the tests I have used the *assertEquals* and *assertTrue* methods given in the course material from week 9 as well as introduced two new helper methods *assertNull* and *awaitBarrier* all the helper methods can be found in appendix \ref{appendix_helper_methods}.
-\ref{appendix_helper_methods}.

 In the *sequentialDequeTest* we test that the general functionality of the given *Deque* works.
 First we tests that *pop* and *steal* will return *null*